Japan is a model of cleanliness. So where are all the trash cans?

 It’s a common refrain, especially among the Western travelers who flock to Japan in increasing numbers every year: how can the country be so clean and organized when there doesn’t seem to be a way to dispose of garbage in public places?

 McMorran’s students are not the only ones with that question.
-Earlier this year, the Japanese National Tourism Organization (JNTO), conducted a survey of passengers leaving Japan and asked what logistical challenges during their trip.
+Earlier this year, the Japanese National Tourism Organization (JNTO) conducted a survey of passengers leaving Japan and asked what logistical challenges they faced during their trip.

 The number one response?
 A lack of trash cans.
 Twenty-two percent of tourists cited the difficulty of finding a place to throw away garbage as the single biggest issue they’d dealt with during their trip, ahead of a lack of English speakers (15%) and overcrowding at popular attractions (13%).